ZhaofengSHI/DCPGN/README.md

 You can access the processed video features of the *EgoMe-anti* and *EgoExoLearn* benchmarks by contacting the author by e-mail: zfshi@std.uestc.edu.cn

+(Update on April 3, 2026): I have uploaded the processed features on Huggingface: https://huggingface.co/datasets/zhaofengshi/DCPGN/tree/main

 ## Usage
 Take the **noun** anticipation under **Ego2Exo** setting on the *EgoExoLearn* benchmark as an example: